Beef Tenderloin Crostini with Sultana-Port Relish

 Remove beef from refrigerator 30 minutes before cooking.
 Preheat oven to 400 degrees.
 Rub 1 teaspoon oil over beef, and season with salt and pepper.
 Heat 2 teaspoons oil in a large ovenproof skillet over medium-high heat.
 Sear beef on all sides until deep golden brown, about 4 minutes per side.
 Transfer skillet to oven, and cook until beef reaches desired doneness (135 degrees for medium-rare, about 15 minutes).
 Transfer to a cutting board, and let rest for 10 minutes.
 Thinly slice.

 Heat remaining 2 teaspoons oil in a pan over medium-low heat.
 Add shallots, and cook until soft, about 4 minutes.
 Add sultanas, port, vinegar, chile, and thyme sprig.
 Raise heat to medium-high, and simmer until thickened, about 8 minutes.
 Let cool slightly.
 Pulse one-quarter of the relish in a food processor until almost smooth.
 Return to pan, and stir in chopped thyme, celery, salt, and pepper.
-(Relish can be refrigerated in an airtight container for up to 2 days; bring to room temperature before serving.)

 To serve, combine mayonnaise and mustard, and spread about 2 teaspoons on each slice of baguette.
 Top with a slice of beef, season with salt, and top with 1 teaspoon sultana-port relish.
 Garnish with celery leaves.